serveradmin09/PSCertReqSignExportwSAN/README.md

 The GUI is created using Windows Forms (.NET Framework) See the comments in the script for more details.

+Script must run on a computer which is part of a domain with a CA server.
+Also make sure, you have sufficient permissions.

 Improvement ideas for future releases:

 -A file-picker for opensssl.exe